Robust Bell inequalities from communication complexity: Preliminaries

 In this paper, we will also consider strategies that are allowed to abort the protocol with some probability.
 When they abort, they output the symbol $\bot$ ($\bot$ denotes a new symbol which is not in $\A\cup \B$).
 We will use the notation $\LL_{\det}^\bot$ and $\LL^\bot$ to denote local strategies that can abort, where $\bot$ is added to the possible outputs for both players.
 When~$\ell \in \LL_{\det}^\bot$ or $\LL^\bot$, $\ell(a,b|x,y)$ is {\em not} conditioned on $a,b\neq \bot$ since $\bot$ is a valid output for such distributions.

-The {\em quantum distributions}, denoted $\Q$, are the ones that result from applying measurements $x,y$ to their part of a shared entangled bipartite state.
+The {\em quantum distributions}, denoted $\Q$, are the ones that result from applying measurements $x,y$ to their part of a shared bipartite quantum state.
 Each player outputs his or her measurement outcome ($a$ for Alice and $b$ for Bob).
 In communication complexity terms, these are zero-communication protocols with shared entanglement.
 If the players are allowed to abort, then the corresponding set of distributions is denoted $\Q^\bot$.

 Boolean (and other) functions can be cast as sampling problems.
-Consider a boolean function~$f:\X\times \Y \rightarrow \{0,1\}$ (non-boolean functions and relations can be handled similarly).
+Consider a boolean function~$f:\X\times \Y \rightarrow \{0,1\}$ (nonboolean functions and relations can be handled similarly).
 First, we split the output so that if $f(x,y)=0$, Alice and Bob are required to output the same bit, and if $f(x,y)=1$, they output different bits.
 Let us further require Alice's marginal distribution to be uniform, likewise for Bob, so that the distribution is well defined.
-Call the resulting distribution $\bp_f$, that is, for any $a,b\in\{0,1\}$ and $(x,y)\in\X\times\Y$, we have
+Call the resulting distribution $\bp_f$, that is, for any $a,b\in\{0,1\}$ and $(x,y)\in\X\times\Y$, we have $p_f(a,b|x,y)= 1/2$ if $a\oplus b=f(x,y)$, and $p_f(a,b|x,y)= 0$ otherwise, $\oplus$ being the $1$-bit XOR.